CAG: Cache-Augmented Generation

 Summary

-RAG has some drawbacks - There can be significant retreival latency as it searches for and organizes the correct data.
+RAG has some drawbacks - There can be significant retrieval latency as it searches for and organizes the correct data.

 - It introduces complication